OmarAbdelkareem21/AHB---Master/MASTER/README.md

 Tests 13 and 14 evaluate the master's behavior when HREADY becomes low, while tests 15 and 16 assess the master's behavior during a busy state and when HREADY goes low during the busy state.
 These tests also verify the master's ability to change the HTRANS state.

-The complete list of test cases is summarized in the accompanying table.
+The complete list of test cases is summarized in the following table.

 | Test       | Single Burst | INCR | Read | Write | Overlapp | HREADY | BUSY |
 |------------|:------------:|:----:|:----:|:-----:|:--------:|:------:|:----:|